Top 5 Homeowners Insurance Claims (and Tips for Avoiding Them)

 - Check the condition of the roof shingles at least once a year.

+Claims related to water damage and freezing take the second spot (although fire and lightning claims tend to be much more severe).
 Frozen water pipes can cause major property damage, especially if the pipes burst.
 Your policy likely covers damages from burst pipes, as well as water heater and AC unit leaks—with one serious caveat.
 Insurance policies exclude water damage caused by an appliance that’s either not maintained or at the end of its life.
-It’s important to keep all appliances in good working condition.
+Slow leaks are also excluded as they fall under maintenance.

 Follow this checklist to reduce your risk of water damage: